Birrellc/MS1-GORILLA-GAINZ-GYM/README.md

 ## Wireframe

-The completed wireframes for this project can be accesed by clicking here.
+The completed wireframes for this project can be accesed by clicking [Wireframes](https://github.com/Birrellc/ms1-project-gym/tree/master/assets/wireframe/)

 ## UX